 Everyone knows about Mexico and how it provides an awesome escape for those looking for a little bit of sun and beaches, but many are afraid to head to Mexico (although that’s a bit unfounded, IMO).
 So, why not head to explore a little further down in Central America?

 My top two favorite countries were Guatemala and Nicaragua.
 Guatemala has an incredible culture, amazing ruins, quiet beaches, and is super affordable.
-Nicaragua packs a big punch into a little area, ranging from awesome cities like Grenada, to the island of Ometepe, or the surf town of San Juan del Sur.
+Nicaragua packs a big punch into a little area, ranging from awesome cities like Granada to the island of Ometepe, or the surf town of San Juan del Sur.
 It’s also super affordable.

 Does the name Colombia bring up images of Pablo Escobar, kidnappings, and cocaine?
 Well, that time has long come and gone.
 It’s actually quite safe and sane.
 It’s also a surprisingly modern and awesome city, which is known as the City of Eternal Spring for its agreeable climate all year round.